Testing Plastic Encased Class I Equipment

-The IEEE (Institute of Electrical and Electronics Engineers) have recognised the problem with PAT testing these power supplies and introduced a new symbol especially for this type of equipment in 2011.
+The IEEE (Institute of Electrical and Electronics Engineers) have recognised the problem identifying functional earth power supplies and introduced a new symbol especially for this type of equipment in 2011.
 The symbol is a combination of the familiar double insulated, square within a square symbol, and the existing symbol for a functional earth.
 The new symbol is now on the IEC/ISO database of approved graphical symbols for use on electrical equipment.
 IEC 62368-1 has also been modified to include the use of the new symbol.
 IEC 62368-1 is the latest international safety standard for audiovisual products and information technology equipment.
 It is expected that this standard will eventually replace IEC 60950-1 (safety of ITE).
 So hopefully this symbol will start to be used on laptop chargers and similar equipment sometime in the near future.

 "A continuity test should be made to all exposed-conductive-parts.
 This may require multiple continuity tests on a single appliance."
 IET Code of Practice